eclipse/packages/homepage/_packages/cloud-2-edge/tour.md

 {% alert info: %}
-Although a certificate is provided, <strong>insecure</strong> is still required because the hostname would not match the certificate.
+Although a certificate is provided, <strong>insecure</strong> is still required because the host name would not match the certificate.
 {% endalert %}

-## Fetch from Digital twin
+## Fetch from Digital Twin

+tbd

 ## Updating the firmware

+tbd

 {% endcapture %}